Please be advised that the History Specialisation does not accept applications for mid-year admission. Candidates can only commence in Semester 1.

 Intended learning outcomes

-- developed skills involved in researching and writing an independent project that constitutes an original contribution to knowledge that uses rigorous methods of source analysis
+- development of skills involved in researching and writing an independent project that constitutes an original contribution to knowledge that uses rigorous methods of source analysis;

-- developed critical and analytical tools used in evaluating and using primary sources in the construction of historical interpretation
+- development of critical and analytical tools used in evaluating and using primary sources in the construction of historical interpretation;

-- developed knowledge and skills that will enable critical and informed participation in the community of historians, in society, and in the work force
+- development of knowledge and skills that will enable critical and informed participation in the community of historians, in society, and in the work force;

-- developed communication skills, both written and oral
+- development of communication skills, both written and oral;

-- built skills as above that are useful in a range of occupations
+- build skills as above that are useful in a range of occupations;

-- developed skills in gathering, organising, and processing large numbers of sources (‘data’)
+- development of skills in gathering, organising, and processing large numbers of sources (‘data’).